byteduck/duckOS/README.md

 - [libriver](/libraries/libriver): An IPC library not dissimilar to D-Bus, which provides a framework for remote function calls and data passing.
 - [libapp](/libraries/libapp): A library providing methods to retrieve information about installed and running applications.
 - [libsys](/libraries/libsys): Provides higher-level C++ abstractions for retrieving system information, namely from procFS.
+- [libsound](/libraries/libsound): Provides a framework for audio applications and interfacing with the sound server, Quack.

 ### Ports